andrelug/obsidian/Sunk-cost bias.md

 Tags: 📝/🌱
 Type: concept
 ---
-A tendency to continue a losing endeavour once money, effort or time has been invested.
+A tendency to continue a losing endeavour once [[money]], effort or time has been invested.